 Even so, that 370 whp may not be enough to some Mustang GT owners.
 And that’s what your friends here at CJ Pony Parts are here for!
-There is an infinite amount of options when it comes to adding performance modifications to your Mustang in an effort to squeeze some more power out of that modular V8.
+There are many options when it comes to adding performance modifications to your Mustang in an effort to squeeze some more power out of that modular V8.

 After a cold air intake and tune, the next performance modification is usually exhaust.
-The problem with modifying the exhaust on your Mustang is that there are so many different options -- literally hundreds for a car that’s still relatively new!
+The problem with modifying the exhaust on your Mustang is that there are so many different options -- literally hundreds.
 That’s great for someone who likes options, but each different type of exhaust system has its own unique sound.
 Since exhaust is such a subjective mod, we’ll do our best to give you the facts as unbiased as possible, but even we have our favorites!